1Password SCIM Bridge

 6. Create a new environment variable and enter OP_SESSION in the Keys field, then paste the base64 value of your scimsession secret in the Values field.

-7. Select Encrypt beside the value, then choose Save.
+7. Select Encrypt beside the value, then select Save.
 The deployment will take a moment to update.

 8. After the deployment is live, use the Live App button at the top of the page to open your SCIM bridge.
 You can also use the URL link at the top of the page below your project name.

-9. Enter your bearer token and choose Verify.
+9. Enter your bearer token, then select Verify.

 Step 4: Connect your identity provider to the SCIM bridge